Hurly77/Hurly77.github.io/_posts/2020-08-03-how_to_set_up_devise_and_omniauth-facebook.markdown

 end
 ```

-and that's it, you should already have a devise folder in you views and if you don't check [documentation](https://github.com/heartcombo/devise) to see how or for any father questions you might have
+and that's it, you should already have a devise folder in your views and if you don't check [documentation](https://github.com/heartcombo/devise) to see how or for any father questions you might have